fat4eyes-mwo/mwo-simulator/README.md

 # Update Info

+* 2017-01-24: Fixes for kitlaan jsonbin api changes, update app with data from 2018 Jan 23 patch.
 * 2017-12-28: Fixes for some breaking reported bugs (finally).
 Thanks for all the bug reports.
 * 2017-12-14: Update app with data from 2017 Dec 13 patch.
 * 2017-11-15: Update app with data from 2017 Nov 14 patch.